amankrjha555/tasks/README.md

 - Self analysis and analysis of team members performance based on different aspects.
 - Finding average of everyone <strong><em> ```in points``` </em></strong>.
 - Applying conditional formatting to highlight row of persons whose average is less than 2.5 with red color.
+- script to determine sum and average of each intern .
 </details>

 <details>